X Mist |

 always just past the tune and l the irresistibly Juliette Savin lolls

-herself in the dirty caves of the mowtown-fantasy “J’ Advance”, [this way]
+herself in the dirty caves of the mowtown-fantasy “J’ Advance”,

 is simply brutally beguiling and on top of it unique.